Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Introduction

 \section{Introduction}

 Recent work in Reservoir Computing \cite{RC09, Sussillo2009} (RC) illustrates how a Recurrent Neural Network with fixed connectivity can memorize and generate complex spatio-temporal sequences.
 RC has been shown to be a powerful tool for modeling and predicting dynamic systems, both living \cite{ESN11NIPS} and technical \cite{ESN04, RCnature11}.
+Recently, it has been shown in~\cite{CHAOS18} that RC is able to predict large chaotic systems.

 Recent work on feed-forward networks shows that the binarization of filters in Convolutional Neural Networks can lead to enormous gains in memory and computational efficiency \cite{ECCV16}.
 Reducing the memory allocated to each neuron or synapse from a 32-bit float to a few bits or binary saves computation with minimal loss in performance (see, e.g., \cite{BinNN, QuanNN}).
 The increase in efficiency broadens the range of applications for these networks.